RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

-**Following video demonstrates how to Create, Launch ARM Blueprint with 2 VirtualMachines[VM] in RLCatalyst:**
+**Following video demonstrates how to Create ARM Template, Blueprint & Launch 2 VirtualMachines[VM] from ARM Blueprint in RLCatalyst:**

 .. raw:: html